datasciencecampus/mobius/README.md

   -p, --plots        Enables creation and saving of additional PNG plots --help             Show this message and exit.
 ```
+Specify the input file for the individual country as the `INPUT_LOCATION` and the
+output folder where you want the CSV and other files to be saved to (e.g.
+`./output`).

+Optionally pass in a custom the dates lookup file (e.g.
+`./config/dates_lookup.csv`) - used to convert coordinates to dates.

+If you want simple matplotlib PNG plots to save as well as CSV files, use the `-p` flag.

 3. **(Alternative) Run the `mobius.py full` command**
 ```text